 - Boing Boinged – link posted on boingboing.net driving huge traffic to your blog

 - Greasemonkey – a firefox web browser extension that can alter the functionality of any website using specific scripts.

 - Wiki – a collaborative on-line software that allows readers to add and edit content.

 - SEO – search engine optimization.
 To improve your search engine rankings.

-- Page Rank – Google measures of importance of a page which reflects in its rankings.
+- Page Rank – Google measures of the importance of a page which reflects in its rankings.

-- CMS – short for Content management system. software used to publish and manage websites.
+- CMS – short for the Content management system. software used to publish and manage websites.

 This post is constantly updated.
 Help me develop this blogging resource to include all popular blogging terms and create a useful blogging glossary.
 I repeat that this is NOT a substitute for dictionary meaning or a strict definition of these terms, but a simple layman’s approach to understanding what they mean.
 Please feel free to propose a better meaning in the comments.